 The process $\pmb{X}_t$ diffuses in the interior of ${\cal C}_N$, following the random shocks banks are subjected to, and is pushed into the interior when it reaches the boundary.
-More precisely, the boundary $\partial{\cal C}_N$ is composed of $2N$ 'faces' corresponding to the saturation of the constraints in \eqref{G}.
+More precisely, the boundary $\partial{\cal C}_N$ is composed of $2N$ `faces' corresponding to the saturation of the constraints in \eqref{G}.
 Edges correspond to intersections of two or more faces.
 When $\pmb{X}_t$ reaches a point $\pmb{x}\in \partial{\cal C}_N$, action is taken by all banks $i$ such that $\pmb{x}\notin G_i\cup G_{i+N}$: if $\pmb{x}\notin G_i $ then $X^i$ is reduced i.e. $d\xi^{i,-}>0$ and if $\pmb{x}\notin G_{i+N}$ then $X^i$ is increased i.e. $d\xi^{i,+}>0$.
-When $\pmb{X}_t$ reaches the interior of such a face, only bank $i$ adjusts its rate in order to continuously push back $\pmb{X}_t$ to the interior.
+When $\pmb{X}_t$ reaches the interior of such a face, only bank $i$ adjusts its rate in order to push back $\pmb{X}_t$ to the interior.
 Similarly, if $\pmb{X}_t$ reaches an edge, two or more banks need to simultaneously adjust their rates.
 The rate at which such simultaneous adjustments occur is given by the {\it intersection local time} \citep{rosen1987} of $(X^1,...,X^N)$ on the boundary.
-Therefore Pareto-optimal policy rarely leads to more than one bank's rate to be adjusted; a simultaneous rate adjustment by several banks is most likely {\it not} associated with a Pareto-optimal policy and is thus the signature of a non-optimal behavior by banks.
+Therefore Pareto-optimal policy rarely leads to more than one bank's rate to be adjusted; a simultaneous rate adjustment by several banks is most likely {\it not} associated with a Pareto-optimal policy and is thus a signature of a non-optimal behavior by banks.

-We also note that, although the admissible controls allow for `impulses' i.e. discontinuous adjustments of rates, such impulses are not optimal and Pareto-optimal policies correspond to continuously pushing the process to the interior.
-The only possible discontinuity in Pareto-optimal policies (discussed in Theorem \ref{epsilon_out}) is the case of an initial impulse at $t=0$ to bring the initial condition into ${\cal C}_N$, which we may interpret as the entry of a new bank into the interbank market.
+We also note that, our admissible controls allow for discontinuous adjustments of rates, and Pareto-optimal policies correspond to {\it instantaneously} pushing the process to the interior.
+As discussed in Theorem \ref{epsilon_out}, Pareto-optimal policies may involve an initial push at $t=0$ to bring the initial condition into ${\cal C}_N$, which we may interpret as the entry of a new bank into the interbank market.